 Each day we see dozens of Fake News stories concerning Trump, and many are copies of each other.
-As each newspaper creates a lie, it is copied by others, before several assembly lines converge into one.
-Nothingburgers roll off the end to be sorted, packed and loaded into trucks for distribution.
+As each newspaper creates a lie, others copy it before several assembly lines converge into one.
+Nothingburgers roll off the end to be sorted, packed, and loaded into trucks for distribution.
 By the end of the day, the Left has fed America another web of lies about their President.

-LeftyLiars takes a random nothingburger off the assembly line each day to analyze its content.
-We report on its author and reveal its falsities.
+LeftyLiars takes random nothingburgers off the assembly line to analyze their content, report on their author, and reveal their falsities.
 Today’s is by Bess Levin for Vanity Fair, under the caption: